nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Background

-While extending the GCR method to nonlinear systems, the authors of~\cite{He2024} specified four key features that the generalized algorithm should exhibit. \begin{feat} \item When applied to a linear problem, the nonlinear generalization (in exact arithmetic) should be mathematically equivalent to the linear algorithm. \item The algorithm can be adapted to fit into the inexact Newton or multi-secant framework if desired. \item The algorithm should exploit a more accurate linear model than Newton or Quasi-Newton methods at the cost of potential extra function evaluations. \item The algorithm can be adapted to handle 'fuzzy' functions appearing in stochastic or machine learning applications. \end{feat} To achieve \Cref{feat:1}--\Cref{feat:4}, the linear algorithm is generalized to the nonlinear setting as follows.
-At step $j$ of nlGCR($k$), it is assumed that there exist two matrices $P_j, V_j\in\RR^{n,n_j}$ with $J_f(x_j)P_j\approx V_j$ that allow the local representation of the negative nonlinear residual $-r_{j+1}:=f(x_{j+1})$ as
+While extending the GCR method to nonlinear systems,~\cite{He2024} specified four key features: \begin{feat} \item The nonlinear version recovers the linear GCR in exact arithmetic.~ \item The algorithm can fit into the inexact Newton or multi-secant framework.~ \item The algorithm should exploit a more accurate linear model than Newton or Quasi-Newton methods at the cost of potential extra function evaluations. \item The algorithm can handle ``fuzzy'' functions in stochastic or machine learning applications. \end{feat} To achieve \Cref{feat:1}--\Cref{feat:4}, nlGCR($k$) assumes matrices $P_j, V_j\in\RR^{n,n_j}$ with $J_f(x_j)P_j\approx V_j$ that allow the local representation of the negative nonlinear residual $-r_{j+1}:=f(x_{j+1})$ as

 with $y_j\in\RR^{n_j}$ selected such that the residual norm $\|r_{j+1}\|$ is minimized and